Cryogenic Process of Air Separation

-Advances in packed-column distillation technology have created a second argon production option, totally cryogenic argon recovery that uses a very tall (but small diameter) distillation column to make the difficult argon / oxygen separation.
-The amount of argon that can be produced by a plant is limited by the amount of oxygen processed in the distillation system; plus a number of other variables that affect the recovery percentage.
+Advances in packed-column distillation technology have created a second argon production option, totally cryogenic argon recovery which uses a very tall (but small diameter) distillation column to make the difficult argon / oxygen separation.
+The amount of argon which can be produced by a plant is limited by the amount of oxygen processed in the distillation system plus a number of other variables which affect the recovery percentage.
 These include the amount of oxygen produced as liquid and the steadiness of plant operating conditions.
-Due to the naturally occurring ratio of gases in air, argon production cannot exceed 4.4 % of the oxygen feed rate (by volume) or 5.5 % by weight.
+Due to the naturally occurring ratio of gases in air, argon production cannot exceed 4.4 % of the oxygen feed rate by volume, or 5.5 % by weight.

 Production of liquid products

-When liquid products are usually produced in a cryogenic air separation plant then a supplemental refrigeration unit is added to (or integrated into) the basic air separation plant.
+When liquid products are produced in a cryogenic air separation plant then normally a supplemental refrigeration unit is added to (or integrated into) the basic air separation plant.
 This unit is called liquefier and use nitrogen as the primary working fluid.
-Liquefier capacity may range from a small fraction of the air separation plant capacity up to the plant’s maximum production capacity for oxygen plus nitrogen and argon of the air separation plant.
+Liquefier capacity can range from a small fraction of the air separation plant capacity upto maximum production capacity for oxygen plus nitrogen and argon of the air separation plant.

 The basic process cycle used in liquefiers has been unchanged for decades.
 A typical liquefier takes in near ambient temperature and pressure nitrogen, compresses it, cools it and then expands the high pressure stream to produce refrigeration.
 The basic difference between newer and older liquefiers is that the maximum operating pressure rating of cryogenic heat exchangers has increased as cryogenic heat exchanger manufacturing technology has improved.
 A typical new liquefier can be more energy efficient than one built thirty years ago if it employs higher peak cycle pressures and higher efficiency expanders.

 sir very nice explanation